-The Ohra-Takamine Project comprises 11 contiguous Prospecting Rights blocks (3,705 ha) near the coastal town of Kagoshima in southern Kyushu, in the center of the highly gold-endowed Hokusatsu mining district.
-The project area contains an intact mineralized epithermal vein system part of which was historically mined up to 1943 (41.6K oz gold).
-This is part of the highly gold endowed Hokusatsu-Kushikino mining district.
-Regional metallogenic surveys and later prospect evaluation work (including scout diamond) by the Metal Mining Agency of Japan ('MMAJ') in the 1980's has further enhanced the level of geological understanding on this property.
+The Ohra-Takamine Project comprises 11 contiguous Prospecting Rights blocks (3,705 hectares) near the coastal town of Kagoshima in southern Kyushu, in the center of the highly gold-endowed Hokusatsu mining district.
+The project area contains an intact mineralized epithermal vein system part of which was historically mined up to 1943 (41.6K ounces gold).
+This is part of the highly gold-endowed Hokusatsu-Kushikino mining district.
+Regional metallogenic surveys and later prospect evaluation work (including scout diamond) by the Metal Mining Agency of Japan ('MMAJ') in the 1980s have further enhanced the level of geological understanding of this property.